Peterb1700/Advanced-SQL-Analysis---Spotify-Dataset-/README.md

 WHERE liveness > (SELECT AVG(liveness) FROM spotify);
 ```

-3.  **Use a `WITH` clause to calculate the difference between the highest and lowest energy values for tracks in each album.**
+3.  **Use a `WITH` clause to calculate the difference between the highest and lowest energy values for tracks in each album.
+Returns the energy difference between albums in highest to lowest order.
+White Noise- 0.9, Spotify Singles - Holiday - 0.84,
+Spotify Singles, 0.82, Undertale Soundtrack - 0.816, Making Mirrors - 0.81**

 ```sql
 WITH cte
 AS